TrainWeb.org Facebook Page

 L&BR Signalling at Barnstaple Town

-Note: The signal and point numbers and letters shown on the diagram are purely arbitrary and have been included for identification purposes only within RailWest.
+Note: The signal and point numbers and letters shown on the diagram are purely arbitrary and have been included solely for identification purposes within RailWest.
 Points given the same prefix letter (eg A1, A2) are assumed to have been worked from the same lever.
-It is known that in the SR period lever 4 worked points 'A' and lever 8 worked the Down Advanced Starting (DAS).
+It is known from surviving records that in the SR period lever 4 worked points 'A' and lever 8 worked the Down Advanced Starting (DAS).

-In common with the rest of the L&BR the facing points on passenger lines were fitted with 'economic' Facing Point Locks (FPL).
-At Barnstaple Town therefore there were economic FPLs on points A1 and B1 only.
-The known features of the signalling at Barnstaple Town as depicted in the diagram above only account for 6 working levers, so the precise arrangement of the lever-frame remains a mystery.
-It is reputed that spare land was reserved alongside the loop line for a possible second platform, so it may be the case that the two spare levers were provided to cater for additional Up Home and Down Starting signals for that line.
+In common with the rest of the L&BR the facing points on passenger lines were fitted with 'economic' Facing Point Locks (FPL), so at Barnstaple Town there were economic FPLs on points A1 and B1.
+There is detail in a diagram dating from the SR period to suggest that an economic FPL was fitted also to point C1, although the reason for that is unknown and there is a lack of any photographic evidence for it.
+The known features of the signalling at Barnstaple Town as depicted in the diagram above only account for 6 working levers (not 7 as stated in the 1898 Inspection Report), so the precise arrangement of the lever-frame remains a mystery.
+It is reputed that spare land was reserved alongside the loop line for a possible second platform, so it may be the case that the two spare levers were provided to cater for additional Up Home and Down Starting signals for that line, but the numbers of those spare levers are not known.

 Southern Railway Period